International relations (1814–1919): United States

 During the American Civil War (1861–1865), the Southern slave states attempted to secede from the Union and set up an independent country, the Confederate States of America.
 The North would not accept the breakup of the Union, and fought to restore it.
 British and French aristocratic leaders personally disliked American republicanism and favored the more aristocratic Confederacy.
 The South was also by far the chief source of cotton for European textile mills.
 The goal of the Confederacy was to obtain British and French intervention, that is, war against the Union.
 Confederates believed that "cotton is king" – that is, cotton was so essential to British and French industry that they would fight to get it.
 The Confederates did raise money in Europe, which they used to buy warships and munitions.
 However Britain had a large surplus of cotton in 1861; stringency did not come until 1862.
 Most important was the dependence on grain from the U.S. North for a large portion of the British food supply, France would not intervene alone, and in any case was less interested in cotton than in securing its control of Mexico.
 The Confederacy would allow that if it secured its independence, but the Union would never approve.
 Washington made it clear that any official recognition of the Confederacy meant war with the U.S.

 Queen Victoria's husband Prince Albert helped defuse a war scare in late 1861.
 The British people generally favored the United States.
 What little cotton was available came from New York City, as the blockade by the Union Navy shut down 95% of Southern exports to Britain.
 In September 1862, during the Confederate invasion of Maryland, Britain (along with France) contemplated stepping in and negotiating a peace settlement, which could only mean war with the United States.
 But in the same month, President Abraham Lincoln announced the Emancipation Proclamation.
 Since support of the Confederacy now meant support for slavery, there was no longer any possibility of European intervention.

-However, several British firms built small fast blockade runners to smuggle hundreds of thousands of weapons to Confederate ports and surreptitiously allowed warships to be built for the Confederacy.Amanda Foreman, A World on Fire: Britain's Crucial Role in the American Civil War (2012) The warships caused a major diplomatic row that was resolved in the Alabama Claims in 1872, in the Americans' favor.
+However, several British firms built small fast blockade runners to smuggle hundreds of thousands of weapons to Confederate ports and surreptitiously allowed warships to be built for the Confederacy.
+Both blockade runners and warships caused a major diplomatic row and in the Alabama Claims in 1872, the international arbitration in Geneva ruled in the Americans' favor, with $15.5 million paid by Britain to the U.S. only for damages caused by British-built Confederate warships.